Introduction

 -

-Consult the water board personnel about availability of water in the area.
+Consult the water board personnel for availability of water in the area.

 -